kevinAlbs/WolfGoatCabbage/readme.md

 Misc
 ----
-- Add sound effect for gunshot, goat?, footsteps?
-- Ending music should be programmatic (noise should fade in as function of step)
 - Full bug checking
+- Put backgrounds into spritesheet, save as much space as possible.
-- Remove any ES6 specific code, test on all browsers
+- Remove any ES6 specific code, test on all browsers.
+Minify.
 - Add Google Analytics
 - Retain mute state on reset